malan88/kandr/1/notes.md

 - Ch 1.7's function `power()` has a strange and useless definition of a for loop setting the counter to 1 and the comparator to `i <= n`.
 Why? `i = 0; i < n` would be equivalent.
 Most of the time it's also what programmers use.
+- I do not know why K&R do not declare the return value for `main()` (I assume it was unnecessary and not typical practice in 1989/1990 when ANSI was declared).
+However, I will from here out declare it and provide a return value for the reasons that (a) gcc complains and (b) it's good practice.